algolia/autocomplete/packages/website/docs/api.md

 Renderers [provide a UI](creating-a-renderer) to headless autocomplete experiences built with [`autocomplete-core`](createAutocomplete).
 For example, [`autocomplete-js`](autocomplete-js) is an agnostic virtual DOM renderer.
 You can use it in JavaScript, Preact, React, or Vue projects.

-**Renderers are an advanced pattern that you should only use when hitting the limits of [`autocomplete-js`](autocomplete-js).** For instance, you might need a custom renderer when working with a JavaScript library that doesn't use a virtual DOM or when the layout structure of [`autocomplete-js`](autocomplete-js) is too constraining for your use case.
+**Custom renderers are an advanced pattern that you should only use when hitting the limits of [`autocomplete-js`](autocomplete-js).** For instance, you might need your own renderer when working with a JavaScript library that doesn't use a virtual DOM or when the layout structure of [`autocomplete-js`](autocomplete-js) is too constraining for your use case.

 ## Plugins